The Thief and the Cobbler: Replacing the Nasruddin concept

-Prolonged production (1972–1978)
+In 1973, a promotional booklet was released with a public announcement by Williams about the status of his project:

-In 1973, Williams commissioned a new script from Howard Blake, who wrote a treatment called Tin Tack that incorporated a character who is a clumsy cobbler named Tack, and retained Williams' thief character from Nasrudin.
+In 1973, Williams commissioned a new script from Howard Blake, who wrote a treatment called Tin Tack that incorporated a character who is a clumsy cobbler named Tack, and retained Williams's thief character from Nasrudin.
 The script would later be scrapped, but the character of Tack would be incorporated in another script written by Margaret French, which would use characters from Nasrudin, including a sleepy king, a thief and an evil vizier originally named Anwar.
 Many scenes that did not include Nasrudin himself were also retained.
 Throughout the 1970s, Williams would further rewrite the script with Margaret French, his wife at the time.

-Williams later began promising his new film as a "100-minute Panavision animated epic feature film with a hand-drawn cast of thousands."
+Actor Vincent Price was hired to voice Anwar, later renamed "Zigzag".
+His dialogue was recorded in the summer of 1973, while he was filming Madhouse.
+Price was hired to make the villain more enjoyable for Williams, as he was a great fan of Price's work and Zigzag was based on two people whom Williams hated.
+In addition to Price, Sir Anthony Quayle was cast as King Nod.

 The characters were renamed at this point.
 Zigzag speaks mostly in rhyme throughout the entire film, while the other characters—with the exceptions of the Thief and Tack, who are mute—speak normally.
-Williams stated that he did not intend to follow "the Disney route" with his film, stating that it would be "the first animated film with a real plot that locks together like a detective story at the end."
-He also said that with its two mute main characters, it was essentially "a silent movie with a lot of sound."
-Silent comedies, like films from Charlie Chaplin and Harry Langdon, were already an inspiration on Nasrudin and carried over to the new film.
+Williams stated that he did not intend to follow "the Disney route" with his film, saying that it would be "the first animated film with a real plot that locks together like a detective story at the end".
+He also said that with its two mute main characters, it was essentially "a silent movie with a lot of sound".
+Silent comedies, like films from Charlie Chaplin and Harry Langdon, were already an inspiration on Nasrudin and continued for the new film.
 Tack was modeled after said silent film stars.

 British illustrator Errol Le Cain created inspirational paintings and backgrounds, setting the style for the film.
 During the decades that the film was being made, the characters were redesigned several times and scenes were reanimated.
-Test animation of Princess Yum-Yum, as featured in the released versions, was traced from the live-action film Muqaddar Ka Sikandar, with her design slightly changed later on in production.
-In Williams' early drafts, the climax included a final battle with Zigzag after the collapse of the War Machine, where he conjures a larger-than-life Chinese dragon, only for Tack to reveal it to be nothing more than an inflatable balloon.
-Although there were some production designs of said scene, it was never made since it was found to be too difficult to animate.